MetOffice/lfric_core/documentation/source/user_guide/io/diagnostics.rst

 Enhanced approach
 +++++++++++++++++

-The above code examples demonstrate the LFRic diagnostic system using simple examples where fields are initialised and named with hard-wired choices.
+The above code demonstrate the LFRic diagnostic system using simple examples where fields are initialised and named with hard-wired choices.
 The LFRic infrastructure includes an interface to the XIOS system, and features of this system can enable diagnostic-writing code